Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Introduction

-This paper is organized as the following.
-In Section \ref{incom}, we study the anisotropic TFIM without NNN interaction.
-We establish an effective model describing the DW induced incommensurate phase and provide numerical evidence, including both static and dynamic properties.
-In Section \ref{tricr}, we show that introducing NNN interaction can give rise to a quantum tricriticality.
-And we also demonstrate such non-trivial critical behavior is caused by an effective long-range inter-DW interaction with two competing terms.
-In Section \ref{clock}, we turn to study the isotropic TFIM with NNN interaction, which relates closely to the experiments.
-From the spectrum, we show the clock phase can also be described by DWs and discuss the origin of the ``roton'' gap.
+The rest of the paper is organized as follows.
+In Section \ref{Sec_QS}, we introduce the anisotropic TFIM, and demonstrate that the low-energy physics of this model can be well formulated in terms of quantum strings.
+In Section \ref{Sec_QMC}, we present our numerical results for the quantum strings.
+In Section \ref{Sec_tri}, we show that introducing NNN interaction can give rise to a quantum tricriticality.
+We also demonstrate such non-trivial critical behavior is caused by an effective long-range inter-string interaction with two competing terms.
+In Section \ref{Sec_clock}, we consider the isotropic TFIM with finite NNN interaction, which the relevant with recent experiments.